surajprojects/qr-code-generator/README.md

 ## Deployment

-This web app is deployed using GitHub Pages by Tiger.
-You can access the live version here: [QR Code Generator](https://surajprojects.github.io/qr-code-generator)
+This web app is deployed using Vercel by Tiger.
+You can access the live version here: [QR Code Generator](https://qr-code-generator-secondary.vercel.app/)

 ## Getting Started